AnthonyChen0921/Deck-CardOOP/Lab3/Readme.txt

 14: bet round Design

 For simplification, the first and second player will be big and small blind by default

 four functions:
     bet(HoldEmState state)
         - round before floop; small and big blind are automatically bet; raise must be 2 chips larger than maximumChip
         - round after flop, raise must be 2 chips larger than maximumChip
         - round after turn, raise must be 4 chips larger than maximumChip
         - round after river, raise must be 4 chips larger than maximumChip

+variable:

+    HoldEmGame::status; player status, fold/check/gaming/
+    vector<bool> ifFolded; store if player i fold his cards

+    vector<int> scores; store the chips in each player hand, initialized as 60;
+    vector<int> chipsInPot; keeps track of the current number of chips in the common "pot" of bets that have been made in previous betting rounds;
+    vector<int> chipsCurrentRound; keeps track of how many chips each player has bet in the current round of betting;
+    int currentRoundMaximumChip; store the maximum chip in current beting round int actedPlayer; store the number of players that makes an action; set as 0 at the beginning of each round or after one raised

+function:
+    in each bet round,  while raise==0, loop over each player.
+    For each player:
+        1. check if they have folded, if folded or all in, continue to nextplayer.
+        2. For round after flop, if currentRoundMaximumChip==0, ask if choose to check;
+           if check, set ifFolded[i] as true; moved to next player, otherwise ask for action;
+        3. Ask which action the player choose to do: if fold: set ifFolded[i] to true, continue to next;
+            if call: diff=currentRoundMaximumChip-chipsCurrentRound[i];
+                     check if scores[i] is > diff.
+                        If yes substract diff from score and set chipsCurrentRound[i]=currentRoundMaximumChip If not, set ifFolded[i] to true.
+Set scores[i]=0; and chipsCurrentRound[i]=scores[i]+chipsCurrentRound[i] if raise: add X to currentRoundMaximumChip; calculte difference between
+                      check if scores[i] is > diff.
+                        If yes substract diff from score and set chipsCurrentRound[i]=currentRoundMaximumChip If not, set ifFolded[i] to true.
+Set scores[i]=0; and chipsCurrentRound[i]=scores[i]+chipsCurrentRound[i]
+        4.actedPlayer++; check if actedPlayer==number of players;
+                    if yes:  chipsCurrentRound are added to chipsInPot and set to 0; end if not, continue to next player

+15. AutoMaticBet design
+    Since 'check' is a special case when maximumChip of that round is call, we didn't treat 'check'
+    - new var:
+        enum class HoldEmGame::Action (fold/raise/call)

+    - strategy function:
+        HoldEmGame::Action(CardSet<HoldEmRank, Suit> hand[i], HoldEmState)
+            input: current state and cardset of player i
+            output: fold/raise/call
+            if pre-flop state:
+                - check if has a pair of Ace; if yes return raise
+                - check if has a pair of king/queen/jack; if yes, return raise if chipsCurrentRound[i]==0 (check if this is the first bet); otherwise return call
+                - check if two cards in hand are consective/has pair/has same suit, return call
+                - otherwise return fold
+            if flop state:
+                - check if has three same rank; if yes return raise
+                - check if has two pair;
+                    if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
+                - check if has 4 consective ranks/has pair/has 4 same suit, return call
+                - otherwise return fold
+            if turn state:
+                - check if has straight(); if yes return raise
+                - check if has three same ran
+                     if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
+                - check if hasPair/hasTwoPair/hasConsective(4)/hasSameSuit(Diamond/../../Spade, 4), return call
+                - otherwise return fold
+            if river state:
+                - check if has Straight; if yes return raise
+                - check if has Three Same Rank if yes, return raise if chipsCurrentRound[i]==0; otherwise return call
+                - check if has Two Pair, return call
+                - otherwise return fold

+16: We are running out of time so we only consider the case that there is no indistinguishably best.
+In this case sum the chips in chipsInPot, add it to the scores of winner and clear chipsInPot to 0.
+We do these steps in resetChips.

+When score[i]==0, we will call a member function kickplayer(int i);
+this will remove the i th entry in:
+    - player
+    - ifFolded
+    - chipsCurrentRound
+    - chipsInPot
+    - scores
+    - hands
+When the size of player is reduced to one, end the game

 Test Case and Results: